Blog Post · Mathematics · AI

 Prediction for a new point: \(f(x_*) = \sum_{i=1}^n \alpha_i\,k(x_i, x_*)\) – each training point “votes”, weighted by similarity.

-The core of the kernel trick: \(X^TX \to K\).
-Nothing else changes.
-But the feature space becomes infinite-dimensional – and the expressive power universal.
+Interim summary: \(X^TX \to K\).
+Algorithmically nothing changes, but the feature space becomes infinite-dimensional, and the expressive power correspondingly universal.

 Chapter 7